oracle-livelabs/database/datapump-x-platform-migration/00-introduction/introduction.md

 * n/a

-## About the workshop content
+## Lab Environment

-This workshop is preloaded with four different Oracle Homes and six databases.
+This lab is preloaded with four different Oracle Homes and seven databases.
 You can switch between environments with the shortcuts shown in the last column of the below diagram.

 ![Hands On Lab Environment](./images/hol-environment.png " ")